johanmazoyer/Asterix/docs/run_asterix.rst

 If phase coronagraph:

     - ``achrom_phase_coro`` : bool.
-We can choose to use it in achromatic mode (the coronagraph diplays the same behavior for each wavelengths) or not (phase is introduced by material step and therefore chromatic behavior).
+We can choose to use it in achromatic mode (the phase focal plane mask diplays the same behavior for each wavelengths) or not (phase is introduced by material step and therefore chromatic behavior).

 [Estimationconfig]